 - In Richie Rich, Richie want to play ball with some local kids, but they demand he bet ten dollars first.
 Richie then takes out ten thousand dollars before being corrected.

-- London Tipton does this constantly.
+- The Suite Life of Zack and Cody.
+London Tipton does this constantly.
 One episode had her going to Italy and was tricked into giving a couple hundred dollars to a con man.
 The con man feels guilty and tries to return it to her, but she replies that she just threw several times that amount into a nearby fountain.
 Cue everyone within earshot running toward the fountain.

-- In an episode of Monk, Dale the Whale is a suspect in a murder because the victim owed him 1200 dollars.
+- Monk In "Mr. Monk Goes to Jail", Dale the Whale is a suspect in a murder because the victim owed him 1200 dollars.
 Dale's defense: "I wouldn't bend down to pick up $1200, even if I could."
 Monk agrees the defense is valid.

 - A Wayne and Shuster sketch had an interview with the richest man in the world.
 He was asked how much money he had and he replied, "6 or 7 million dollars".
 When the interviewers comment that it doesn't sound like much he said "Oh, I thought you meant on me."